JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 Developer
 ^^^^^^^^^

-Includes options related to inspecting and profilling and debugging node trees.
+Includes options related to inspecting, profilling and debugging node trees.

 Overview
 ^^^^^^^^

 Includes some information about the node tree like the execution time.
-The statistics button draws a table that include information about the number of nodes in the node tree.
-Try it out to see overview of your node tree.
+The statistics button draws a table that include information about the number and types of nodes in the node tree.

 Animation Nodes Tree
 ^^^^^^^^^^^^^^^^^^^^

-This panel include manual execution button and the scene that the nodee tree belongs too.
+This panel includes manual execution button and the scene that the node tree belongs too.

 - **Edite Node labels** - If enabled, a text box will appear in every node that lets you edit the label of the node.
 This is helpful if you want to organize you node tree after you finish building it.